Safety

 Key Process Indicators

-Procactive and preventive approach
+Proactive and preventive approach

 Key Process Indicators (KPI) — published every quarter, and in place at all levels of our organisation — show the number of incidents that have a High Potential of damaging people, assets, quality, the environment or DEME’s reputation.
 In short, it gives an indication of the activities that could cause harm to the company's activities.